derivexyz/lyra-avalon-interfaces/examples/Overview.md

 ## Overview

-There are 3x methods to interact with Lyra markets on-chain:
+There are 3x methods to interact with Lyra markets:
-1. OptionMarketWrapper.sol - open/close/forceClose via wrapper with automatic trading rewards (optimized for lyra-js SDK)
+1. JS SDK - routes orders through OptionMarketWrapper.sol and automatically accrues trading rewards
-2. VaultAdapter.sol - all vault related functions via single inherited contract (for on-chain)
+2. LyraAdapter.sol - all market related functions via single inherited contract
-3. Core contracts (OptionMarket.sol/ShortCollateral.sol) - more complex setup but max control
+3. Core contracts - more complex setup but max control

 See example guides to learn how to use each method.